apache/kylin/website/docs/deployment/rdbms_metastore/mysql/install_mysql.md

    - MySQL 5.1 to 5.7, MySQL 5.7 is recommended
    - MySQL 8

-2. JDBC driver of MySQL is needed in the Kyligence Enterprise running environment.
+2. JDBC driver of MySQL is needed in the Kylin running environment.

 3. You can download the JDBC driver jar package of MySQL 8 via the link below, that compatible with the version after 5.6: